 The Training Program for “Good Start” Methodology

 The training program based on the “Good Start” methodology focuses both on the development of competencies of pre-school teachers (personal and social development) and on the development of strategies of pedagogical work with children and their parents.
-Currently, there are quite a few methods and strategies aimed at support of social and emotional competencies of preschool children.
-For instance, the organization CASEL (Collaborative for Academics, Social and Emotional Learning) defines five interconnected cognitive and behavioral competencies by which it is possible to contribute to the healthy social and emotional development of children:
+Currently, there are quite a few methods and strategies aimed at supporting social and emotional competencies of preschool children.
+For instance, the organization CASEL (Collaborative for Academics, Social and Emotional Learning) defines five interconnected cognitive and behavioral competencies that can contribute to the healthy social and emotional development of children:

-- Self-awareness: the ability to recognize own emotions and thoughts and their influences on own behavior.
-Assess strengths and limitations and have a well-grounded sense of confidence, and optimism.
+- Self-awareness: the ability to recognize one’s own emotions, thoughts and influences on their own behaviour.
+The ability to assess strengths and limitations and have a well-grounded sense of confidence, and optimism.

 - Social awareness: the ability to empathize with other people from diverse backgrounds and cultures, to understand social and ethical norms for behavior and to recognize the importance and support of family, school, and community.

 - Relationship skills: the ability to establish and maintain relationships with different individuals and groups.
 The ability to communicate clearly, actively listen, cooperate, resist inappropriate social pressures, constructively negotiate and seek or offer help when needed.

 - Responsible decision-making: The ability to make constructive choices about personal behavior and social interactions based on ethical standards, safety concerns, and social norms.
 The realistic evaluation of the consequences of various actions, and a consideration of the well-being of oneself and others. (www.casel.org)